 Stage 3: Lifetime expected credit losses are recognized for the impaired leasing receivables.
+For these assets, lifetime expected credit losses are recognized and interest revenue is calculated on the net carrying amount.
 The methodology is similar to stage 2 and the probability of default and loss given default are taken into account as 100%.

 Purchased or originated credit impaired assets: Purchased or originated credit impaired assets are financial assets that are credit impaired on initial recognition.
-The Company recognizes the cumulative changes in lifetime ECLs since initial recognition, based on a probability of weighting of the scenarios, discounted by the credit-adjusted EIR.
+The Company recognizes the cumulative changes in lifetime ECLs since initial recognition, based on a probability of weighting of the scenarios, discounted by the credit adjusted EIR.